faycal-benouda/Wp-Clic-To-Pay/README.md

  2- Install it in your Wordpress site.

- 3- Create 2 pages :
+ 3- Create 3 pages :

+  3.1- Donate now page andd put in the shortcode [FormClickToPay]

-  3-1- Payment confirmation page and put in the shortcode [maram_confirm].
+  3.2- Payment confirmation page and put in the shortcode [maram_confirm].

-   3-2- Payment Cancellation Page and put in then shortcode [maram_cancel].
+  3.3- Payment Cancellation Page and put in then shortcode [maram_cancel].

  4- Configuration your plugin.